DEV SITE .48

 Realists like to find practical solutions to problems using tools, technology and skilled work.
 Realists usually prefer to be active in their work environment, often do most of their work alone, and enjoy taking decisive action with a minimum amount of discussion and paperwork.

-Entry - Physiotherapist
+Entry / Progression - Physiotherapist

-Physiotherapist v Physical Therapist
+Physiotherapist v Physical Therapist.

 Confusion sometimes arises, especially for students trying to choose college courses, between the occupation and professional titles of 'physiotherapist' and 'physical therapist'.
-In most other countries the terms are interchangeable.
-However, in Ireland they refer to two different levels of qualification and clinical expertise.
+In most other countries the terms are interchangeable, however, in Ireland they refer to two different levels of qualification and clinical expertise.

-According to The Irish Society of Chartered Physiotherapists, the professional body representing physiotherapists in Ireland, Chartered Physiotherapists have a four-year full-time degree and 1,000 hours of clinical placement in public health services as part of that degree programme and also have expertise in musculoskeletal, cardio-respiratory and neurological conditions.
+According to The Irish Society of Chartered Physiotherapists, the professional body representing physiotherapists in Ireland, Irish Society for Physiotherapists Physios have a four-year full-time degree and 1,000 hours of clinical placement in public health services as part of that degree programme and also have expertise in musculoskeletal, cardio-respiratory and neurological conditions.
 In Ireland, a Physical Therapist does not have training in neurological conditions and work outside the public health system.
 There are also varied levels of training.
+In general, their clinical practice is limited to musculoskeletal conditions.

-1. Complete a recognised three or four year undergraduate university degree course (or a 2 year accelerated entry to practice MSc) which includes at a minimum 1,000 hours of clinical practice
+1. Complete a recognised three or four year undergraduate university degree course (or a 2 year accelerated entry to practice MSc) which includes at a minimum 1,000 hours of clinical practice,

 3. Undertake continuous professional development.